Jawaharlal Nehru: Declaration of independence

 We believe that it is the inalienable right of the Indian people, as of any other people, to have freedom and to enjoy the fruits of their toil and have the necessities of life, so that they may have full opportunities for growth.
 We believe also that if any government deprives a people of these rights and oppresses them the people have a further right to alter it or abolish it.
 The British government in India has not only deprived the Indian people of their freedom but has based itself on the exploitation of the masses, and has ruined India economically, politically, culturally, and spiritually.
 We believe, therefore, that India must sever the British connection and attain Purna Swaraj or complete independence.

 At midnight on New Year's Eve 1929, Nehru hoisted the tricolour flag of India upon the banks of the Ravi in Lahore.
 A pledge of independence was read out, which included a readiness to withhold taxes.
 The massive gathering of the public attending the ceremony was asked if they agreed with it, and the majority of people were witnessed raising their hands in approval.
 172 Indian members of central and provincial legislatures resigned in support of the resolution and in accordance with Indian public sentiment.
 The Congress asked the people of India to observe 26 January as Independence Day.
 Congress volunteers, nationalists, and the public hoisted the flag of India publicly across India.
 Plans for mass civil disobedience were also underway.

 After the Lahore session of the Congress in 1929, Nehru gradually emerged as the paramount leader of the Indian independence movement.
 Gandhi stepped back into a more spiritual role.
 Although Gandhi did not explicitly designate Nehru as his political heir until 1942, as early as the mid-1930s, the country saw Nehru as the natural successor to Gandhi.
+In 1929, Nehru had already drafted the "Fundamental Rights and Economic Policy" resolution that set the government agenda for an independent India.
+The resolution was ratified in 1931 at the Karachi session chaired by Vallabhbhai Patel.